 1. Cortés J, Cescon DW, Rugo HS, et al: Final results of KEYNOTE-355: Randomized, double-blind, phase 3 study of pembrolizumab + chemotherapy vs placebo + chemotherapy for previously untreated locally recurrent inoperable or metastatic triple-negative breast cancer.
 2021 San Antonio Breast Cancer Symposium.
 Abstract GS1-02.
 Presented December 7, 2021.

-Invited discussant of the KEYNOTE-355 trial, Hope S. Rugo, MD, FASCO, one of the coauthors of the study, had presented the survival data at the European Society for Medical Oncology (ESMO) Congress 2021.1 The San Antonio presentation was a more in-depth evaluation of...
+Invited discussant of the KEYNOTE-355 trial, Hope S. Rugo, MD, FASCO, one of the coauthors of the study, had presented the survival data at the 2021 European Society of Medical Oncology (ESMO) Annual Congress.1 The San Antonio presentation was a more in-depth evaluation of survival by different...